DoctorMcKay/sentry-bot-documentation/src/commands.md

 This option must be set.
 This is the channel where report notifications will be delivered.
 It is **very important** that only your server moderators can access this channel.
 Anyone who has permission to view the channel will be able to act on reports!

+Report notifications include a "Jump to context" link which jumps to the last message sent in the channel at the time the /report command was used, or jumps to the specific message that was reported if the Report message command was used.

 ### Mention Role When Report Is Received